nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 To make changes to the execution schedule, such as changing the recurrence interval or time zone, go to the Autoscale scheduler and select **Edit** to go to the Logic Apps Designer.

-//todo need to update the image as the new logic app schedule uses HTTP action
 ![An image of the Logic Apps Designer.
 The Recurrence and Webhook menus that let the user edit recurrence times and the webhook file are open.](media/logic-apps-designer.png)

 ## Manage your scaling tool